Skip to Main Content

 The key difference between a limited cash-out refinance and a no cash-out refinance is that a limited cash-out refinance has guidelines set by Fannie Mae.
 Per Fannie Mae’s rules, the cash-back amount is limited to 2% of the new loan balance or $2,000, whichever is less.

 By contrast, a regular cash-out refinance can put tens of thousands of dollars in your bank account, depending on how much equity you have.
-Your new loan will be much larger than your old loan as a result.
+As a result, your new loan will be much larger than your old loan.

 With a limited cash-out refinance, your new loan may only be a few thousand dollars larger than your old loan to account for financed closing costs and the modest cash-back amount.